keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

 oneagent-5lcqh                                 0/1     Running   0          3s
 oneagent-ps6t4                                 0/1     Running   0          3s
 ```

+**Verify setup in Dynatrace**

+- *Tagging rules:* When you navigate to **Settings > Tags > Automatically applied tags** in your Dynatrace tenant, you will find following tagging rules:
+    - keptn_deployment
+    - keptn_project
+    - keptn_service
+    - keptn_stage

+    This means that Dynatrace will automatically apply tags to your onboarded services.

+- *Problem notification:* Automatically a problem notification has been set up to inform Keptn of any problems with your services to allow auto-remediation.
+You can check the problem notification by navigating to **Settings > Integration > Problem notifications** and you will find a **keptn remediation** problem notification.

+- *Dashboard:* When creating a new Keptn project or executing the keptn configure monitoring command for a particular project (see Note 1), a Dashboard will be geenrated reflecting the environment as specified in the shipyard file.

+---

 **Note 1:** If you already have created a project using Keptn and would like to enable Dynatrace monitoring for that project afterwards, please execute the following command:
   ```console